| Skip to Absurd Official Stories for a list

 31 Oct 2014: Regressives know what THEY want: MORE!
 But the world's supposed progressives seem to need a PPS (like a GPS but philosophical instead of geographical), a Philosophical Positioning System.
 They suffer from compass deficit.
 What should be their civilization-ward pointing needle always seems maybe intentionally (safely?) bent.

-Maybe they secretly know what they want and are just afraid to say it out loud or are saving it for later, but all most of them ever DO is recite currently politically correct slogans or equivocate.
+Maybe they secretly know what they want and are just afraid to say words like communist and atheist and overpopulation out loud or are saving that part for later, but ALL most of them ever DO is recite currently politically correct slogans or equivocate.

 I just coincidentally (though partly because of last Sunday's Uruguayan elections) read a book and watched a movie about two remarkable leftist movements with a lot in common - the Tupamaros (outgoing Uruguayan President Jose Mujica's old gang) of the late 60's and early 70's; and the German RAF (Red Army Faction) of the same time period, both of which, way back then, either suffered from the same compass-deficit-affliction I'm talking about, or were described that way by chroniclers with a worse affliction, i.e. compulsive-political-correctness-display-tendency.